nucleom42/rubee/readme.md

 [Back to content](#content)

 ## Model
-Model in RUBEE is just simple ruby object that can be serilalized in the view in the way it required (ie json).
+Model in ruBEE is just simple ruby object that can be serilalized in the view in the way it required (ie json).
 Here below is a simple example on how it can be used by rendering json from in memory object